BingoBois/FinalReport/README.md

-Despite a lot of technical errors, a mess of a Github Repo and a lot of github issues raised by the operators, the developers responded quickly, by updating the project and fixing the most critical errors and adding missing features.
+Despite a lot of technical errors, a mess of a GitHub Repo and a lot of GitHub issues raised by the operators, the developers responded quickly, by updating the project and fixing the most critical errors and adding missing features.

-To monitor the system, the operators (almost) daily checked the github, to see if issues that had been raised had been addressed and fixed.
+To monitor the system, the operators (almost) daily checked the GitHub, to see if issues that had been raised had been addressed and fixed.

-The operators manually tested the backend and frontend, once new features or fixes had been added, as well as also going through the various commits, to see what had been added, changed or fixed under the hood, and finally documented the days work in the log.
-The manually testing proved that the developers had kept their promise of max 3 seconds of response time, based on the fact that both the frontend and backend responded incredible fast everytime the operators tested.
+The operators manually tested the backend and frontend, once new features or fixes had been added, as well as also going through the various commits, to see what had been added, changed or fixed under the hood, and finally documented the day's work in the log.
+The manually testing proved that the developers had kept their promise of max 3 seconds of response time, since both the frontend and backend responded incredible fast every time the operators tested.

 ![alt_text](/LSDRaport/final-hanesst_id-chart.png)

 _Picture: The operators used the above graph provided by Helge, to quickly see if anything critical had happened.
-The developers graph-line is the light-purple one, group f_
+The developers' graph-line is the light-purple one, group f_

-As can be seen on the graph above, the project by group_f (the developers) successfully consumed over 14 mio. comments or post to its database, and successfully reported the latest 'hanesst_ids' back, making only one of two projects to achieve this.
+As can be seen on the graph above, the project by group_f (the developers) successfully consumed over 14 million comments or post to its database, and successfully reported the latest 'hanesst_ids' back, making only one of two projects to achieve this.

 ![alt_text](/LSDRaport/final-error-chart.png)